reajamoon/sam-bot/docs/search-and-random-guide.md

 - `/rec random tag:crack OR humor allowwip:true` - funny fics including WIPs

 **Author exploration:**
-- `/rec search author:mishacollins tags:fluff` - fluffy fics by mishacollins-type authors
+- `/rec search author:misha tags:fluff` - fluffy fics by authors with "misha" in their name
-- `/rec search author:dean title:coffee` - coffee-themed fics by dean-type authors
+- `/rec search author:dean title:coffee` - coffee-themed fics by authors with "dean" in their name

 ---